DOCUMENTATION · v4.0

 Connect HubSpot from the landing page or the connect page.
 Entflow requests read-only OAuth access - we can see your workflow configurations, property definitions, pipeline and stage info, and email and list metadata.
 We cannot modify, create, or delete anything in your portal.

 After authorising, Entflow begins syncing automatically.
 You'll see a real-time progress bar.
-Small portals (under 50 workflows) typically sync in 15–30 seconds.
+Small portals (under 50 workflows) typically sync in 15 to 30 seconds.
 Large portals (200+ workflows) can take up to 2 minutes.

 Syncing your portal